apache/nuttx/configs/samv71-xult/README.txt

        long, perhaps minutes, if the network cable is not connected!

-       If fast boot times are required, you need to perform asynchronous network initializatino as described about under "Network Initialization Thread"
+       If fast boot times are required, you need to perform asynchronous network initialization as described about under "Network Initialization Thread"

     5. SDRAM is NOT enabled in this configuration.